US STOCKS-Futures edge higher, Apple to report results

 By Edward Krudy

-Results from Apple Inc after the close may be a stabilizing factor for the Nasdaq during the day.
-The results will be dissected after a share swoon raised concerns a gravity-defying rally was over.
+* Results from Apple Inc after the close may be a stabilizing factor for the Nasdaq during the day.
+The results will be dissected after a share swoon raised concerns a gravity-defying rally is over.
 Apple is down 10 percent from its closing peak this year.

-The S&P 500 should hold near-term support at 1,340 during the current pullback before extending its rally again, according to Brown Brothers Harriman analysts.
+* The S&P 500 should hold near-term support at 1,340 during a pullback before extending its rally again, according to Brown Brothers Harriman analysts.
 The index, which held at 1,340 during a pullback in early March, closed Monday at 1,366.94.

-3M Co's profit rose 4 percent, helped by a strong performance in its industrial and transportation business and growth in the Americas.
-The stock was up 3.2 percent to $87.13 in light premarket trade.

-Diversified U.S. manufacturer United Technologies Corp's earnings topped expectations, helped by better-than-expected demand for residential heating and cooling systems in North America.

-One-time market darling Netflix Inc projected slower subscriber growth this quarter for its key U.S. video-streaming service, sending shares down 15.4 percent to $86.16 in premarket trade.
+* One-time growth darling Netflix Inc projected slower subscriber additions this quarter for its key U.S. video-streaming service, sending shares down 15.3 percent to $86.20 in premarket trade.

-Texas Instruments Inc forecast second-quarter revenue growth above Wall Street estimates, signaling the end of a prolonged inventory-related decline in demand.
-Shares were up 3.6 percent to $33.05 early Tuesday.
+* Texas Instruments Inc forecast second-quarter revenue growth above Wall Street estimates, signaling the end of a prolonged inventory-related decline in demand.
+Shares trading in Frankfurt were up 2.7 percent early Tuesday.

+* Boeing Co has pulled ahead of Airbus in a race to win an aircraft order potentially worth more than $15 billion with United Continental Holdings Inc.

-On the macro front, investors awaited the S&P/Case-Shiller Home Price Index for February, due at 9 a.m.
+* On the macro front, investors awaited the S&P/Case-Shiller Home Price Index for February, due at 9 a.m.
 EDT (1300 GMT), and April consumer confidence and new home sales for March, both due at 10 a.m.
 (1400 GMT).

-The Conference Board's Consumer Confidence measure should soften to 69.7 from 70.2, according to forecast.
+* Yahoo Japan Corp's negotiations with key shareholder Yahoo Inc over a share buyback ended with no agreement, but the companies may still hold talks, a Yahoo Japan official said.

-Diversified manufacturer Crane Co posted higher profit, helped by growth at its aerospace and electronics and fluid handling segments.
+* Diversified manufacturer Crane Co posted higher first-quarter profit, helped by growth at its aerospace and electronics and fluid handling segments.

 * Dow up 0.42 pct, S&P down 0.08 pct, Nasdaq down 1.8 pct (Updates to close of U.S. markets)